Skip to content

 • WebSocket traffic being incorrectly inspected

-• Connection timeout during upgrade
+• Connection timeout during TLS handshake

 Solutions